 Magnesium Deficiency in Coco Coir

 Magnesium deficiency is more common when growing in coco coir.
-This is because coco does not naturally retain calcium and magnesium well, and can bind to these nutrients, making them unavailable to the plant.
+This is because coco coir does not naturally retain calcium and magnesium well, and can bind to these nutrients, making them unavailable to the plant.
+You will actually need to buffer some coco coir before use to ensure the adequate levels of calcium and magnesium are present.

 • Ensure nutrients are properly balanced